-It protects the management by bringing to its notice the deficiencies in advance before the external auditors point out; and ii.
-Element of Business Growth
+It protects the management by bringing to its notice the deficiencies in advance before the external auditors point out; and

 As a curative function, it suggests remedial measures, thereby acting as a catalyst for change and action.

 For this purpose, audits objectively review and assess how well management practices and controls are performing.
 Audits determine the effectiveness and efficiency of these practices and controls and then make recommendations.
 At the request of program managers, DFATD regularly performs audits of its international development programs to ensure effective and efficient use of company resources.